 Graduate Tuition/Fees: $13,196

-Those seeking online statistics degree programs that are both affordable and accredited should consider the online master’s in biostatistics at University of Louisville.
-The online MSBST is designed for professionals with a bachelor’s degree who aspire to advanced their career or carve out a new one in biostatistics, data science, or statistics.
-Listed among the top online statistics programs on our list for affordability and value, University of Louisville’s program is also fully accredited.
+Those seeking online statistics degree programs that are both affordable and accredited should consider the online master’s in biostatistics at the University of Louisville.
+The online MSBST is designed for professionals with a bachelor’s degree who aspire to advance their career or carve out a new one in biostatistics, data science, or statistics.
+Listed among the top online statistics programs on our list for affordability and value, the University of Louisville’s program is also fully accredited.
 Courses are delivered online, adding to the program’s flexibility.
 These courses cover topics like categorical data analysis, clinical trials, mathematical statistics, public health in the U.S., and survival analysis.

 #6 – Colorado State University

 Online Master’s in Applied Statistics

 Fort Collins, Colorado

 Graduate Tuition/Fees: $12,871